Application of a time-convolutionless stochastic Schr\"odinger equation to energy transport and thermal relaxation: Introduction

-One of the applications of the formalism is the investigation of the bath-induced relaxation of the open system towards a steady state.
-In contact with a single bath at a constant temperature, the system will approach an equilibrium state with that temperature.
-It can be shown that in the non-Markovian case there exists an exact condition that the memory kernel must satisfy for the system to reach thermal equilibrium, i.e., $\hat \rho(t\rightarrow \infty)\propto \exp(-\beta \hat H)$ \cite{Breuer2002,Biele2011a}.
-(It is well known that the Hamiltonian $\hat H$ appearing here might be different from the one describing the system dynamics, due for example to the Stark and Lamb shifts.
-For simplicity, we here assume that these effects can be neglected, since they are normally proportional to $\lambda^4$, where $\lambda$ is the coupling parameter between the system and the bath.)
-This condition is known as \emph{detailed balance} since it relates the absorption and emission probabilities.
+A promising application of the formalism is the investigation of the bath-induced energy transport in the system.
+For this the system is coupled locally at its ends to two baths kept at different temperatures.
+The temperature gradient induces a thermal force leading to energy transport in the system.
+Before investigating this non-equilibrium situation within the TCLSSE approach, we will first test whether the TCLSSE is able to reproduce relaxation dynamics correctly: In contact with a single bath at a constant temperature, the system should approach an equilibrium state with that temperature.
+It can be shown that in the non-Markovian case there exists an exact condition that the memory kernel must satisfy for the system to reach thermal equilibrium, i.e., $\hat \rho(t\rightarrow \infty)\propto \exp(-\beta \hat H)$ \cite{Breuer2002,Biele2011a}. \footnote{It is well known that the Hamiltonian $\hat H$ appearing here might be different from the one describing the system dynamics, due for example to the Stark and Lamb shifts.
+For simplicity, we here assume that these effects can be neglected, since they are normally proportional to $\lambda^4$, where $\lambda$ is the coupling parameter between the system and the bath.} This condition is known as \emph{detailed balance} since it relates the absorption and emission probabilities.
 The detailed-balance condition is usually no longer satisfied if the Markov approximation is made \cite{Breuer2002,Biele2011a}.
 Hence, the history dependence of the equation of motion is an essential ingredient for thermal relaxation.
-This begs the questions of whether a TCLSSE is also able to describe thermal relaxation dynamics correctly.
-To answer this question, we study the relaxation of a three-level system employing the TCLSSE and compare its dynamics to the one obtained from the NMME.
-The next natural step is to test the formalism for a case with two baths at different temperatures, which leads to energy transport.
-Hence, we also address the questions on how to apply the TCLSSE to study energy transport in spin chains.
+This begs the question of whether a TCLSSE is also able to correctly describe thermal relaxation dynamics.
+To answer this question, we study the relaxation of a simple three-level system employing the TCLSSE and compare its dynamics to the one obtained from the NMME.
+This rather pedagogical study verifies the applicability of the TCLSSE to thermal transport, where we study for the first time the non-Markovian time evolution of the energy current induced by a thermal gradient.